-If you are a martini drinker, you may have noticed other bar patrons ordering theirs "dirty" and wondered "Why is it called a dirty martini?"
-While it may not sound appealing, a dirty martini is actually a flavorful variation on the traditional cocktail.
+Many people wonder what makes a drink, particularly a martini, dirty.
+If you are a martini drinker, you may have noticed other bar patrons ordering theirs "dirty" and wondered what's in a dirty martini.
+While it may not sound appealing, a dirty martini is actually a flavorful variation on the traditional cocktail, and it doesn't involve dirt at all.

 FDR and the Dirty Martini